salrashid123/gce_metadata_server/README.md

 skopeo copy  --preserve-digests  docker://docker.io/salrashid123/gcemetadataserver:$TAG docker://docker.io/salrashid123/gcemetadataserver:latest
 ```

 #### Using Link-Local address

 GCE's metadata server's IP address on GCE is a special link-local address: `169.254.169.254`.
-Certain application default credential libraries for google cloud references the metadata server by IP address so we're adding this in.
+Certain application default credential libraries for google cloud _may_ reference the metadata server by IP address so we're adding this in.

 If you use the link-local address, do *not* set `GCE_METADATA_HOST`